 • more stable plaques that are far less likely to break off to cause heart attacks.
 By comparison, more than 61.5 percent of the older men who did not exercise regularly had "mixed morphology" plaques with much higher risk for breaking off to cause heart attacks.

-My Recommendations Overwhelming evidence shows that exercise helps to prevent heart disease and death from heart disease and that within reason, the more you exercise, the greater the protection from suffering a heart attack (J Am Coll Cardiol, 2016;67:316–329).
+Overwhelming evidence shows that exercise helps to prevent heart disease and death from heart disease and that within reason, the more you exercise, the greater the protection from suffering a heart attack (J Am Coll Cardiol, 2016;67:316–329).

 • Calcium score tests are important predictors of risk for a future heart attack.
 Those who exercise and have low calcium scores are at low risk for heart attacks.